fmbot-discord/docs/docs/importing.md

 # Importing your music history

 The bot uses Last.fm by default for all your music data.
-We now also offer a way to import your listening history from Spotify and Apple Music and combine that together with your Last.fm stats.
+We now also offer a way to import your listening history from Spotify and Apple Music and combine that together with your scrobbles.

+The bot will adjust your Last.fm stats on the fly and dynamically add your imports on top.

 This feature is only available for .fmbot supporters.
 Dont have supporter yet? <a href="/supporter/">Get it here.</a>